jlucasdba/pgstratify/README.md

 Postgres vacuum runs more quickly when it's run more frequently.
 The visibility map for each table keeps track of pages in need of vacuuming.
 When vacuum runs it can skip straight to these pages and bypass the clean pages.
 So the more pages in need of cleaning, the longer the vacuum takes.
 The more tuples a vacuum needs to process, the more memory it needs as well.
 A vacuum process starved for memory becomes even slower.
 This problem can snowball: tables that have a lot of activity and aren't vacuumed frequently enough become bloated.
 The more pages a table has, the longer it takes to scan, which leads to the next vacuum taking even longer...
 This can spiral out of control.

-Pgvacman is designed to help you maintain sane autovacuum settings for tables of different sizes, with better granularity than the system-wide settings provide.
+Pgstratify is designed to help you maintain sane autovacuum settings for tables of different sizes, with better granularity than the system-wide settings provide.
 The user defines bands of table rowcounts at which different table-level storage parameters will be set.
 For example, say the database-wide `autovacuum_vacuum_scale_factor` is .2, but you want any tables over 5,000,000 rows to instead use a value of .02.
 You can define a rule for this threshold in the pgvacman config file.
 When it runs, pgvacman will scan the database for tables of that size and modify their storage parameters to match.
 If the table later shrinks (after a truncate, for example), the next pgvacman run will revert the storage parameters to a lower configured band.
 You can keep whatever system-wide settings you are comfortable with for average tables, and define more aggressive settings for tables that reach defined rowcount cutoffs.
 You can also define different rules for specific schema or table name patterns if you know your environment has specific tables with special requirements.

 The simplest and most obvious strategy is to use `autovacuum_vacuum_scale_factor` for percentage-based vacuuming up to some cutoff.
-Once a table reaches that size, have pgvacman switch it to `autovacuum_vacuum_scale_factor=0` and set `autovacuum_vacuum_threshold` to a fixed threshold.
+Once a table reaches that size, have pgstratify switch it to `autovacuum_vacuum_scale_factor=0` and set `autovacuum_vacuum_threshold` to a fixed threshold.
 After that, no matter how big the table gets, it will be vacuumed every *autovacuum_vacuum_threshold* modified rows.
 You probably also want to set the corresponding parameters for analyze.

 ## Command-line Reference

 ### Basic Usage
-  `./pgvacman [OPTION] ...
+  `./pgstratify [OPTION] ...
 [RULEFILE]`

 ### Options:
 `--display-matches`